dwei30/Robotic-Arm/README.md

 # Robotic-Arm
+For this coursework, I will be building a basic robot arm and control interface that can perform pick and place tasks.
+The arm will be powered by three servomotors, with two used for moving the arm and one for the gripper.
+I will also design a simple control interface featuring two knobs to adjust the arm's position and a button to open and close the gripper.
 Robotic arm made using C code.
 The robot it made out of lollipop sticks, servo motors and an arduino UNO following the schematic:

 ![circuit](https://user-images.githubusercontent.com/39654202/232084113-04733972-e184-4d59-9b3b-507e267c2566.png)